marklchaves/ashtabula/README.md

 # Swiper Slider Plugin

+## Use Swiper.js in WordPress

-This plugin allows the use of the popular [Swiper.js](https://swiperjs.com/) library.
+This plugin allows you to use of the popular [Swiper.js](https://swiperjs.com/) library in WordPress.

+## For Showing Response Cards in Slides

+This is a minimalist plugin that is for displaying responsive cards in a slide.
+On a wide screen device, the slide will show a horizontal card (image on the left and text on the right).
+On a small device, the slide becomes a stacked card with the image on the top and text on the bottom.

+**Note**: You should be comfortable with HTML and CSS to use this plugin.

 ## Installation